Tony Storti: Coaching career

 Storti began his coaching career at Stout Institute—now known as the University of Wisconsin–Stout—in 1948.
-During his tenure at Stout, he compiled a 21–9–2 record.
+During his tenure at Stout Institute, he compiled a 21–9–2 record.

 Storti was named the head football coach and athletic director at Montana State University in 1952.
 Under his direction, the program won its first national championship in 1956.

 Storti is an inductee in the University of Wisconsin–Stout Athletic Hall of Fame and Montana State Bobcat Hall of Fame.